Unreal is a series of first person shooter games based on the original title Unreal by Epic Games (formerly Epic MegaGames).

 Unreal II: The Awakening is the single player sequel to Unreal.
 Using a heavily beefed up Unreal engine, this game takes place on several planets across flowing terrains and high-detail buildings.
 It takes place in the same universe as Unreal but bears no connection to Unreal except for the Skaarj.
-The game in itself is on the disappointing side, lacking atmosphere for many Unreal fans, but promises to be a strong development platform for good custom content.
+The game in itself is on the disappointing side, lacking atmosphere for many Unreal fans.

 Unreal Tournament 2004

 2004 Epic Games / Digital Extremes

 Unreal Tournament 2004 takes the problems of UT2003 and remedies them, and the heap of original content provided with the game blasts its predecessor out of the water.
 In particular, the new vehicle-driven "Onslaught" mode provides for action-packed entertainment.
 Incorporating all the maps from UT2003 as well as its bonus packs as well as over 40 completely new maps, UT2004 truly is a behemoth of a game.
 However, there is still no support for single player gameplay out of the box - except for the rather intelligent bots, of course.

 Unreal Championship 2: The Liandri Conflict is the sequel to Unreal Championship.
 A hybrid first-person shooter and third-person action game, Unreal Championship 2 takes the gameplay in a new direction with the introduction of melee combat in addition to the tradtional gunplay expected from the Unreal franchise.
 However, the console-exclusive nature of this installment (as with its predecessor) unfortunately makes it an unsuitable candidate for custom content, and as such it offers no possibility for single-player modding.